 Each area comes with different weather, terrain, and permit rules.
 This can be difficult to navigate when planning an outdoor elopement or wedding in Utah.

-After growing up in Utah and photographing weddings and elopements all across the state, I consider myself an expert in the terrain.
+After growing up in Utah and photographing weddings and elopements for the past 10 years, I consider myself an expert in the terrain.
 So I have pulled together all my knowledge and tips to help you get married in Utah!

 Meet the Writer